 Iroh grinned widely before a sound he had not heard in years reached his ears.
-Did he hear correctly or was his hearing playing tricks on him due to his advanced age?
+Did he hear correctly or were his ears playing tricks on him?
 There!
 He heard it once more!
 That sound which he had feared he would never hear again was coming from the direction of the young benders.
 Zuko, his dear nephew, was laughing!

 The retired general shifted his aged golden eyes to Zuko who was sitting beside Katara.
 He watched as Katara said something with a huge smile on her face, which caused Zuko to tilt his head back as he let out a deep laugh.
 Not a humorless or even a cruel laugh…but a happy and amused laugh.

 The Dragon of the West felt joyful tears pool at the corner of his eyes at the sight and he sniffled.

 "Iroh dear, what is the matter?"
 Ursa asked with concern as she placed a hand on his arm.

 "Zuko is…laughing."
 Iroh's voice shook with emotion and he wiped at his eyes.

 "Of course he is laughing.
 You should have seen the way those two teased each other when the three of us left my old cabin in the Abandoned Fort."
 Ursa frowned.
 "Why does it surprise you?"